WANT A MORE MEANINGFUL USU CONNECTIONS EXPERIENCE?

 ABOUT COMMUNITY CONNECTIONS

 The Center for Community Engagement invites all incoming freshmen to the first ever Community Connections course.
 Enhance your Connections experience by spending two days working alongside community organizations on the frontlines of social justice work in Logan.
-Applications will be accepted starting May 15th and are due by 12:00pm on June 30th.
+Applications will be accepted starting May 15th and are due on July 21.

 WHO CAN JOIN?